Wow. Sometimes we can feel pounded by the events in our lives, but the good news is that we don’t have to stay there.

 So who we’re around and who we listen to and read about truly does influence us.
 Think about this.
 After we’re born, we begin to be influenced by others around us.
 Then, when we head off to school as children, our lives begin to be influenced by other people beyond our families.

 People other than our parents and siblings start telling us things about who we are and our abilities and capabilities, whether good or bad.
 Those other people may not think like we have been taught to think or do things the way we learned to do them.
-If we choose friends at school who are angry and bullying others, or rebelling against parents, that could influence our lives in a very negative way for a long time to come But, if we choose friends who are happy, polite, and ambitious, and glad to help others, that can influence us in many positive ways.
+If we choose friends at school who are angry and bullying others or rebelling against parents, that could influence our lives in a very negative way for a long time to come.
+But if we choose friends who are happy, polite, and ambitious, and glad to help others, that can influence us in many positive ways.
 Those are the people who are trying to use their abilities in positive ways.
+You can read more about how we are influenced in my post, “Who is Influencing You?”

 Suppose parents believe in what their children can accomplish, but a school teacher doesn’t see that kind of potential.
 The teacher may say that the child won’t make it through that school year with anything except low grades and that the child is destined to struggle throughout all the school years.
 Yes, that really could happen.
 In that case, the parents would have to work that much harder with the child to overcome the negative influences the teacher might be having on their child.